EdLWEISS186/dac-dual-node-cgnat-setup/Sender-Web/README.md

 ## Latest Version

-### v1.4.3 — Real-time Stats & NFT Launchpad Polish
+### v1.4.3 — Real-time Stats, NFT Launchpad Polish & Grid Collections

-This patch release completes the NFT Launchpad infrastructure and adds live network monitoring across both `index.html` and `mint.html`.
+This release completes the NFT Launchpad infrastructure, adds live network monitoring across both `index.html` and `mint.html`, and redesigns the Collections view into a paginated grid layout with filtering and search.

 **Real-time Stats Bar** — Block height, TPS (averaged from last 5 blocks), block time, RPC latency with color-coded health indicators (green/yellow/red), and live gas price in Gwei.
 Pre-loads 5 blocks on init for immediate data without waiting for the next polling cycle.

 **NFT Launchpad** (`mint.html`) — Rebuilt with a proper two-tab interface: Collections (reads from on-chain `DACNFTRegistry`) and My Collections (reads `mintedPerWallet` for the connected address across all registered collections).
 Includes a connect wallet overlay consistent with `index.html`, improved error handling for RPC failures with retry, and a contextual empty state for wallets with no mints.

+**Collections Grid View** — The Collections tab now renders NFTs in a 3×3 paginated grid (9 per page).
+Each card displays the collection artwork, name, ticker, live supply bar, and mint price.
+Includes a search bar for filtering by name or symbol, and a sort dropdown with four options: Date (Newest), Date (Oldest), Price (Highest), Price (Lowest).

 **Connect Overlay** — Both `index.html` and `mint.html` now open with a consistent blur overlay showing `DAC•SENDER`, version, and connect prompt. `mint.html` adds an NFT Launchpad subtitle and a "Browse without connecting" option.